Chris-moreton12/Peak-Walks/README.md

 #### Camping
 ![Camping Section](assets/images/features/stanton-moor.png)

-> The camping section is a showcase of four different campsites that are suitable to camp in for the wlks on the index.html walk page.
+> The camping section is a showcase of four different campsites that are suitable to camp in for the walks on the index.html walk page.
 This allows the users to be able to find suitable camping locations if they embark on one of the suggested walks.

 ### form.html

 #### Form
 ![Form Section](assets/images/features/form.png)

 > The form page is created to allow users to sign-up to the weekly newsletter and updates on the webstie for new suggested walks and camping locations.
 The submission of the form brings up a thankyou message as I have not created any backend for this form.
-Thae thankyou is to allow users to know that the form has been submitted.
+The thankyou is to allow users to know that the form has been submitted.
 In the future I would like to add back end to this form with the option to also contact the site.
->Initially, this form did not have a radio button selection to allow users to select wha tthye are most using this weksite for, this was updated to allow for a selection button to be clicked before submission of the form.
+>Initially, this form did not have a radio button selection to allow users to select what they are most using this weksite for, this was updated to allow for a selection button to be clicked before submission of the form.
->The sign-up form is minimilistic in its colors but does have a blue submit button whic his used to stand out to the users.
+>The sign-up form is minimilistic in its colors but does have a blue submit button which is used to make it stand out to the users.

 #### Form Thankyou
 ![Form Thankyou Section](assets/images/features/form-thankyou.png)